-(12) For the purposes of clarity, the process 300 will be described as being performed by a system of one or more computers located in one or more locations.
+For the purposes of clarity, the process 300 will be described as being performed by a system of one or more computers located in one or more locations.
 For example, an image classification system, e.g., the image classification system 200 of FIG. 2, appropriately programmed in accordance with this specification, can perform the process 300.

-(13) The method receives training data for training a visual recognition model to classify punch images into categories (204).
+In an example, the method receives training data for training a visual recognition model to classify punch images into categories 204.

-(14) As described above, the method is a model (video processing and image classification system), e.g. a deep learning neural network, that is configured to receive an input image and to process the input image to generate a predicted classification in an embedding space in accordance with values of the parameters of the model.
+As described above, in some examples the method comprises a model (video processing and image classification system), e.g. a deep learning neural network (103), that is configured to receive an input image and to process the input image to generate a predicted classification in an embedding space in accordance with values of the parameters of the model.

+Parameters can be defined as variables within the video processing and image classification system that are being used to train the system.

-(15) The training data (204) includes multiple training images of pre-defined classification and respective label data for each of the training images.
-The label data for a given training image identifies one or more object classifications from the set of object classifications to which one or more objects depicted in the training image belong.
+In some examples the training data 204 includes multiple training images of pre-defined classification and respective label data for each of the training images.
+The label data for a given training image may identify one or more object classifications from a set of object classifications to which one or more objects depicted in the training image belong.
 That is, the label data associates the training image with one or more of the object categories.
-These classifications are as follows:
+In an example these classifications are as follows:

-1) Jab –Punch that is throw with the lead hand from a stance positive.
+1) Jab –Punch that is thrown with the lead hand from a stance positive.

 2) Cross – Straight punch thrown from the back hand from a stance position